jarviscanada/jarvis_data_eng_MirandaRansom/core_java/grep/README.md

 # Introduction
 Java grep is an implementation of grep in the Java language.
 The purpose of this project is to develop core java knowledge.
-JavaGrepImp uses java.util.regex to match a given pattern, java.io for file io and slf4j logger.
-JavaGrepLambdaImp extends JavaGrepImp to use streams for listing files and reading lines rather than the for loops originally implemented.
+JavaGrepImp uses `java.util.regex` to match a given pattern, `java.io` for file io and `slf4j` logger.  `JavaGrepLambdaImp` extends `JavaGrepImp` to use streams for listing files and reading lines rather than the for loops originally implemented.
 The project is managed with Maven and has been deployed with docker.

 # Quick Start
-usage
 ```
-JavaGrep regex rootPath outFile
+docker pull mkr0129/grep
+docker run --rm \
+-v 'pwd'/data:/data -v 'pwd'/log:log \
+mkr0129/grep search.* /data /log/grep.out
 ```